Dave-team/Knowledge-base/Business principles.md

     - What is involved with this decision
     - How do these things interact?
     - What effects will the decision have?
 Think about what might happen if I were wrong
 - Check in with others to stress test your thinking and see if there is a better way.
 Get feedback early and often.
 Socialising your work will help you refine, develop, and evangelise it.
-Don't overthink things
+Don't overthink things - ask for help instead
 - Remember that I don't need to solve all problems.
 Often, the problem should be handed to someone else.
 - What would you like to see if you were owner of the company?
 A good way to think about this is to think of the business as a process.
 And then think hard how each of these inidividial pieces can be improved.